 All school districts in Georgia (direct funded or consortium) must use the Occupational Survey during back-to-school registration for returning students and new student registration during the year.
 A sample of this document is at the end of this section.
-The directions on the bottom of this form require LEAs to fax the forms to the MEP regional offices.
+The directions on the bottom of this form require direct funded LEAs to ID&R eligible individuals, and consortium LEAs to fax the forms to the MEP regional offices.
 These directions must be followed to ensure all eligible participants are identified and recruited.
-Based on these forms, a recruiter can then schedule a visit with the student's parent(s) or guardian(s) to determine eligibility.
+Based on these forms, a recruiter can then schedule a visit with the student's parent(s) or guardian(s) of potentially eligible individuals to determine eligibility.